LovesWorking/react-query-external-sync/README.md

  ### Connecting to the Server

 Use the `connect` function to establish a connection to the socket server.
 Check the connection status with `isConnected`.
-This will allow the current app to automatically sync all data between itself and the remote dev tools.
+This will allow the app to sync all data between itself and the external dev tools.

 ### Disconnecting from the Server